mumeraltaf/quarkus-startmeup/README.md

 * Integration Tests
 * Liquibase DB migrations
 * Multi arch docker image builds using buildx
+* Integrated with GitHub CI to run tests and build/push container images

 ## Running the application in dev mode